callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 If the terms prediction and forecast must be used - and often they must - it seems that it is good practice to clearly define them within the text.

 ## References

+[^1]: The definitions of projections and scenarios are thankfully largely undisputed.